Oceanswave/stomp-dotnet-poc/README.md

  - rabbitmq - Just contains a dockerfile to set rabbitmq up
  - nginx - just contains a dockerfile for nginx, as well as configuration files for reverse proxying.

-The client code needs some love, but it's a PoC, there's some scripts to build "production" images but...
+The client code needs some love, some locking code, documentation but it's a PoC.
+There's some scripts in the main package.json to build "production" images but...
 YAGNI.

+Although this is STOMP over Websockets, it could be that STOMP over regular 'ol TCP is what's needed - creating another implementation of IStompClient that uses System.Net.TcpClient shouldn't be too bad.

 # Troubleshooting